-The Academy was approved for operation under a contract with the Ohio Department of Education (the "Sponsor") for the period July 1, 2018 through June 30, 2020.
-This contract has been renewed on July 1, 2020 through June 30, 2022, which has been subsequently renewed through June 30, 2027.
+The Academy was approved for operation under a contract with the Richland Academy of the Arts (the Sponsor) for a three-year period commencing on July 1, 2020, and has been renewed on July 1, 2023 for a subsequent 3-year period.
 The Sponsor is responsible for evaluating the performance of the Academy and has the authority to deny renewal of the contract at its expiration or terminate the contract prior to its expiration.

-The Academy operates under the direction of a self-appointed nine-member Board of Directors.
-The Board is responsible for carrying out the provisions of the contract, which include, but are not limited to, State mandated provisions regarding student population, curriculum, academic goals, performance standards, admission standards and qualifications of teachers.
+The Academy operates under the direction of a Board of Directors (the Board).
+The Board is responsible for carrying out the provisions of the contract which include, but are not limited to, state mandated provisions regarding student populations, curriculum, academic goals, performance standards, admissions standards, and qualifications of teachers.
+The Board controls the Academy's instructional and administrative staff.